 With limited shelter and the tent accommodation, I would not recommend visiting during this time.
 It is also when typhoons are most frequent.

-Given how isolated the island is and the size & strength of the boats it would be an all-round bad situation.
+Given how isolated the island is and the size & strength of the boats it would be an all-around bad situation.

 December and January can still bring big waves because of the trade winds and can, therefore, make it unsafe to travel.